qsivey/Game_Engine/README.md

 driver algorithms are presented.
 General source files are placed in the /sources folder.
 Also, you may include the pre-made driver files if you rather to create an application using the Arduino (AVR MCUs), STM32 or Linux OS systems.

-Pay attention to the **User Defined Parameter** macros contains in the core.h file.
-Uncomment the SYS_BIG_ENDIAN macro if your general processing system have a BIG ENDIAN memory type.
-Uncomment the SBGC_DEBUG_MODE macro if you need to display debug information.
+Pay attention to the **User Defined Parameter** constants, contains in the core.h file.
+Uncomment the SYS_BIG_ENDIAN constant if your general processing system have a BIG ENDIAN memory type.
+Uncomment the SBGC_DEBUG_MODE constant if you need to display debug information.
 Reducing the MAX_BUFF_SIZE you also reduce the load on the stack (256 byte is a optimal value).

 ### Header library files involve: ###

-- Macros
+- Macros and constant

 - Auxiliary flags and their functions